ronaldvanrij/nifi-azure-datalake/README.md

 in the flow file's attribute.
 If the file already exists, it can either be overwritten, appended or routed to the processor's failure output.

-This doesn't yet support chunking, so may not work well for very large individual flow files.
+This Processor supports chunking, so it works well for very large individual flow files and omits the 28.6MB limit enforced by Azure for file creation.

 ## To compile
 Compile using `mvn clean install`.
 It is currently compiled for Java 8.